harnerdesigns/jackharner-gatsby/content/blog/simple-tweets-build-log/index.md

 ## oAuth Is Pretty Cool, Now That I Have A Better Grasp

-Since the tool is entirely focused on Twitter, the only way my users can login is with Twitter.
+Since the tool is entirely focused on BlueSky, the only way my users can login is with BlueSky.
 Makes Sense.
 That just meant I had to figure out oAuth.
 It's been a pretty big beast for me that I've yet to attempt to tackle, but now is the time.

 The backend is based around Express, and MongoDB.
 I'm using [Passport.js](http://www.passportjs.org/) for Authentication and the beautifully put together [passport-twitter](https://github.com/jaredhanson/passport-twitter) package to handle the Authentication.

 One of the first big roadblocks I ran into was the fact that I had set up a virtual host so that `simple-tweets.local` would resolve to my `localhost:3000`, but I was having weird issues with the cookies being set to the wrong domain somewhere in the oAuth loop.
-Lots of googling and hair ripping later, I reset every path in the project to use http://127.0.0.1 as well as in the Twitter Developer tools.
+Lots of googling and hair ripping later, I reset every path in the project to use http://127.0.0.1 as well as in the BlueSky Developer tools.
 Once we have it live on a server with a domain pointing to it, we shouldn't have this problem, but now I'll know what to look for.

 I'll continue to update this post as the project progresses.